 top of page

-Georgetown Super 8 is dedicated to the creation and sharing of amateur super 8 films to foster inclusive dialogue, ensuring a diversity of community voices can define, document, and tell the story of their neighborhood.
+Georgetown Super 8 is dedicated to the creation and sharing of amateur Super 8 films to foster inclusive dialogue, ensuring a diversity of community voices can define, document, and tell the story of the neighborhood.

 Program Description

-Previous GS8 films are now archival footage of landmarks and people that no longer exist in the rapidly changing Duwamish Valley.
-A new focus of this project will be to create an archive of past and future films in an accessible website, mapping each film in the primary location in which it was filmed.
+Previous GS8 films are now archival footage of landmarks and people that no longer exist in a rapidly changing Duwamish Valley.
+A new focus of this project will be to create an archive of past and future films in an accessible website.

 History

-The Georgetown Super 8 Film Festival began in 2006 when local artists asked their neighbors if they would be interested in learning to make super 8 films with the intention of sharing their results with the community.
-The enthusiasm was overwhelming and, in that first year, 33 films were made and screened at the Georgetown Ballroom to an audience of 200.
-Each year the number of films completed and audience attendance increased as well as the generous support from the community at large.
-From 2006 to 2019, GS8 assisted in the completion of 298 films with over 800 people in participation
+The Georgetown Super 8 Film Festival began in 2006, when local artists asked their neighbor if they would be interested in learning to make Super 8 filmed with the intention of sharing their results with the community.
+The enthusiasm was overwhelming and, in the first year, 33 films were made and screened at the Georgetown Ballroom to an audience of 200.
+Each year the number of films completed and audience attendees increased along with the generous support from the community at large.
+From 2006-2019, GS8 assisted in the completion of 298 films with over 900 people in participation.
+We are celebrating our 10th year in 2024!

 bottom of page